 The pudding mix will give the bread a good bit of green color, but if you want to brighten it up a bit, you can add a few drops of green food coloring.

-Bake the pans for about 35-45 minutes (the time will depend on the size and type of your pans) until a toothpick inserted in the middle comes out clean.
+Bake the pistachio bread.
+Bake for about 40-50 minutes until a toothpick inserted in the middle comes out clean.

 More Delicious Holiday Recipes You’ll Love: